- Legal entity: Clifford Chance

 We formed our Australia practice to help clients make the most of domestic and regional opportunities; Australia has a mature economy, substantial natural resources and longstanding business links with Asia Pacific markets.

-Our Sydney and Perth offices opened for business in May 2011 via a merger with two Australian firms with strong track records.
-The team has now grown to 16 partners and over 60 lawyers and advises clients on a wide range of matters and transactions; from cross-border M&A and complex financial and capital-markets transactions, through complex litigation and dispute resolution, to Australian antitrust and regulatory matters.
+The team has 17 partners and over 70 lawyers advising clients on a wide range of matters and transactions; from cross-border M&A and complex financial and capital-markets transactions, through complex litigation and dispute resolution, to Australian antitrust and regulatory matters.

 Local and regional know-how that delivers results